markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-25-Ninject Asp.Net WebApi 2 Integration.md

     }
 {% endhighlight %}

-Now I've exposed my kernel via this method I can then use it in the WebApiConfig class
+Now I've exposed my kernel via this method I can then use it in the WebApiConfig class.
+This doesn't seem ideal but there seems to be tons of different ways to configure Ninject dependant on the type of web project you're creating.

 {% highlight csharp %}
   public class WebApiConfig